 April 28 - May 1, 2019 Rome, Italy - ADD ON - $499/person/dbl occ.

-Saturday, April 20 Day 2 - Meet us in the Milan MXP Airport at 12 Noon, Milan time, then travel as a group to Levanto by train.
+Saturday, April 20 Day 2 - Meet the group inside Milan MXP Airport, 12 Noon, travel to Levanto by train OR if you prefer to meet us in Levanto that works.

-Sunday, April 21 Day 3 - La Spezia, Levanto
+Sunday, April 21 Day 3 - La Spezia and Levanto

-Tuesday, April 23 Day 5 - Monarola & Corniglia
+Tuesday, April 23 Day 5 - Manarola & Corniglia

-Wednesday, April 24 Day 6 - Vernaza, Rio Maggiore
+Wednesday, April 24 Day 6 - Vernazza, Riomaggiore

 Monday, April 29 Day 11- Rome